DickerDackel/lfo/README.md

 #### Square

+    `lfo.square`, `lfo.inv_square`

 The square wave holds 1 over a given time that defaults to half the period, then it switches to 0.

 See `lfo.pw` and `lfo.pw_offset` below for configuration options.

+#### One, Zero

+    `lfo.one`, `lfo.inv_one`, `lfo.zero`, `lfo.inv_zero`

+While it may sound useless to have an object that puts out a constant value, one and zero can be very useful if you want to deactivate an changing behaviour in an object without adding a special if-clause or changing its interface.

 ### Waveform Control Parameters